Active Royal Navy weapon systems: Browning .50-calibre (12.7 mm) heavy machine gun

 The Browning .50-calibre heavy machine gun can be found fitted to ships, the first of which was HMS Atherstone in 2014, and in 2021 it was reported that HMS Lancaster had also been fitted with them.
+As of 2023, .50 heavy machine guns were said to be replacing the former 7.62 mm minigun on Royal Navy ships.

 7.62 mm miniguns

-All Royal Navy ships carry miniguns for close in defence.
+All Royal Navy ships carried miniguns for close in defence.
+But the system was scheduled to be retired from service in 2023 and replaced with Browning .50 caliber heavy machine guns.

 7.62 mm General Purpose Machine Gun (GPMG)

 GPMGs are used for close in defence.